The 2nd CEE&CA Summer Academy on Human Rights and Business (2024)

 The admitted participants whose course fee will be waived, will be required to pay a small fee of 25 Euro to ensure that minimum administration costs are covered in the case of their withdrawal before the end of the 2024 Summer Academy.

-NOTE: Participants can apply to have the administration fee waived (to be allowed not to pay the deposit), in the case of personal fiscal limitations or other circumstances making such payment impossible.
-In such stiution we will request that a statement from an employer is provided confirming that the person will be granted study leave or will be given possibility to participate fully in the Summer Academy in the working hours, or will be given posibility to take annual leave.
-Also participant will be requested to provide a personal statement confirming their committment to participate in minimum 90% of all sessions.
+NOTE: Participants can apply to have the administration fee waived, in the case of personal fiscal limitations or other circumstances making such payment impossible.
+Organizers might also waive it at their own discretion if the circumstances justify it.
+In such situation, we will request that a statement from an employer is provided confirming that the person will be granted study leave or will be given possibility to participate fully in the Summer Academy in the working hours, or will be given possibility to take annual leave.
+Also participant will be requested to provide a personal statement confirming their commitment to participate in minimum 90% of all sessions.

 The participation in a minimum of 90% of all sessions and passing a test at the end of the Summer Academy is required to obtain a Certificate of Participation.
 [In case participation is affected by the circumstances outside of control of an individual (e.g. blackouts of electricity possibly due to conflict), organizers will work with the affected participant to ensure they have access to the recordings of the missed sessions.]